pokir/simpl/README.md

 # simpl

-A small programming language originally inspired by [porth](https://gitlab.com/tsoding/porth).
+A small stack based programming language originally inspired by [porth](https://gitlab.com/tsoding/porth).

 This is just a small language to learn how compilers work.